SWKS COVID-19 UPDATE Majority of area sees increase in confirmed cases

 SOUTHWEST KANSAS NUMBERS

-Ford County saw 30 new positive confirmed additional cases, with an overall total to 6,835 as of Wednesday.
-Seward County added 24 positive cases to its total of 4,424.
-Grant County increased by 10 cases as of Wednesday for an overall total of 1,123 and Morton County added eight cases for a total of 316.
+Ford County saw 21 new positive confirmed additional cases, with an overall total to 6,876 as of Friday.
+Seward County added 18 positive cases to its total of 4,442.
+Gray and Stanton Counties each increased by nine cases for overall totals of 774 and 264, respectively.
+Meade County added eight cases for a total of 600 while Grant County added six cases for a total of 1,129.

-Hamilton County added six cases for a total of 253 while Kearny and Meade Counties added four cases each for totals of 684 and 592, respectively.
-Greeley and Scott Counties each added two cases for totals of 128 and 684, respectively.
-Gray, Lane and Stevens Counties each added one case for totals of 765, 158 and 705, respectively.
+Scott County added four cases for a total of 688.
+Kearny County added added three cases for a total of 687 and Stevens County added two cases for a total of 707.
+Hamilton and Haskell Counties each added one case for totals of 254 and 521, respectively.
+Lane, Morton and Wichita Counties also added one case each for totals of 159, 317 and 256, respectively.

 Greeley - 128